 I liked Google Now.
 Liked.
-With the new Android it’s changed and isn’t very useful anymore.
-Before, you could just swipe to the left on your home screen and see all important stuff.
+With the new Android, it’s changed and isn’t very useful anymore.
+Before, you could just swipe to the left on your home screen and see all the essential stuff.
 Like how much time it takes you to go to work right now.
-Or when is your meeting.
-How is traffic.
+Or when is your meeting?
+How is traffic?
 Updates about your flight.
 Hotel reservations.
 Exchange rate.
 They even notified you about the most important stuff.

-It was scary, but very handy.
+It was scary but convenient.
 At least for those who travel a lot.
 (Scary in a way how much Google knows about you.)

-…but when I upgraded to the new Android there was new Marvel movie and I was looking for some info.
-Of course Google though “hey, he likes Marvel!” and very quickly I stayed in the Marvel bubble.
-I even didn’t want to click to any of those articles, but I was used to to find important stuff by sliding to the left and then whenever I did that, I saw some tempting title.
-I would say click bait.
+…but when I upgraded to the new Android, there was a new Marvel movie, and I was looking for some info.
+Of course, Google though, “hey, he likes Marvel!” and very quickly, I stayed in the Marvel bubble.
+I even didn’t want to click on any of those articles, but I was used to finding important stuff by sliding to the left, and then whenever I did that, I saw some tempting title.
+I would say clickbait.

-Good recommendation system would do the best to not keep you in some bubble.
+A good recommendation system would do the best not to keep you in some bubble.
 Well, Google did.
-I didn’t want to use it and so Google kept showing me news about Marvel movies.
+I didn’t want to use it, and so Google kept showing me news about Marvel movies.
 Google started to care only about what I clicked on in that feed and not what I was searching for.
-Totally different attitude from previous Google Now functionality.
-Two years ago, my phone could detect that I go regularly every Wednesday to the same place at the same hour just based on my location and after few weeks I got card saying I should go sooner because traffic is worse that day than usual.
+The totally different attitude from previous Google Now functionality.
+Two years ago, my phone could detect that I regularly go every Wednesday to the same place at the same hour just based on my location and after few weeks I got a card saying I should go sooner because traffic is worse that day than usual.
 Today I’m in some weird bubble.

-Of course I noticed that and wanted to turn off that feature.
+Of course, I noticed that and wanted to turn off that feature.
 To see again directly useful cards.
 And you guess correctly, there was no way how to turn it off.
-Google created something useful to get us used to to swipe left and then they changed that to something which can bring Google a lot of money.
+Google created helpful something to get us used to swipe left, and then they changed that to something which can bring Google a lot of money.

-As you can see, not even Google can do recommendation system well.
+As you can see, not even Google can do a recommendation system well.
 And this is one example why I don’t trust them.
 I don’t follow anyone on Twitter or Facebook or YouTube, I don’t read any page aggregating articles, nothing.
-I created my own reader with support of RSS, Twitter, YouTube and so on with my own system of how I want to prioritise articles.
+I created my own reader with the support of RSS, Twitter, YouTube, and so on with my system of how I want to prioritize articles.
 It’s not perfect and needs some help from the user, but at least I’m not in the bubble.

 I think everybody should ignore and disable (if possible) any feed managed by someone else than you.